 The RSPCA Approved Farming Scheme is Australia’s leading independent certification scheme focused on animal welfare.
 We work closely with farmers to make a positive impact on the lives of farm animals by providing an environment that meets their needs.
 More than 2.5 billion hens, pigs, chickens, turkeys and farmed Atlantic salmon have benefitted from higher welfare conditions since the Scheme began.

-With the release of RSPCA Approved Farming Scheme standards for dairy calves, the RSPCA is encouraging farmers to raise calves to higher welfare standards.
+With the release of the RSPCA Approved Farming Scheme Standard for Dairy Calves, the RSPCA is encouraging farmers to raise calves to higher welfare standards.
 Consumer demand for dairy veal or dairy beef has the potential to help reduce the number of bobby calves treated as by-products of dairy farming.
 Find out more about what RSPCA Approved means for dairy calves.

-Key aspects of the Approved Farming Scheme standards for dairy veal calves include:
+Key aspects of the RSPCA Approved Farming Scheme Standards for Dairy Calves include:

 - Staff that are trained and competent in their required tasks

 - Health management and monitoring procedures, including euthanasia